 We have also begun to frame much of our development offer in line with the development journey which Board members themselves go on; from thinking about joining a Board, early induction, to becoming a more experienced governor, through to stepping up to become a sub-committee or full Board chair.
 Different governors come with different previous experience, and we have reflected this more explicitly in our proposition.

 Finally, and perhaps most significantly, as governance becomes more important, the space to exchange practice, ideas and experience becomes all the more vital too, and we want to work with Board members and governors from all sorts of providers across the UK to learn from each other, but also to further enhance what we do.
 I’m confident that this portfolio establishes the opportunities to forge those networks and shared spaces.

 Now that the spotlight is firmly on, let’s rise to the challenge and demonstrate that governance truly is fit for purpose.

 Aaron Porter is the Associate Director (Governance) for Advance HE.
 He is also on the Boards of Goldsmiths and BPP universities, as well as Chair of the Board of governance of Nelson College London.

-Advance HE’s Annual Transforming Governance for a new normal: Governance Conference 2020 will take place virtually on 20 November.
-Find out more and book your place.
+Advance HE’s Annual Transforming Governance for a new normal: Governance Conference 2020 took place virtually on 20 November.
+Find out more.